nextcloud/desktop/doc/navigating.rst

 Using the Network Window
 ------------------------

-.. index:: proxy settings, SOCKS, bandwith, throttling, limiting
+.. index:: proxy settings, SOCKS, bandwidth, throttling, limiting

 The Network settings window enables you to define network proxy settings, and also to limit download and upload bandwidth.